Corn on the Cob on the Grill

 Of course, you can just simple add salt and pepper and tons of butter to grilled corn and dig in.
 Corn on the cob is one of our favorite side dishes when fresh corn is in season.

-But you can also use grilled corn as an ingredient in many different recipes!
+But you can also use grilled corn as an ingredient in many different recipes like the ones that we have here.
+Cut the kernels of the cobs and you’re ready to make tons of different recipes with corn!

 Grilled Corn On The Cob With The Husks On

 The second way to make grilled corn on the cob is by leaving the husks on.
-With this method, you have to soak the corn in water for at least 30 minutes, or up to a few hours so that the husks don’t burn.
+With this method, you have to soak the corn in water for at least 30 minutes, or up to a few hours so that the husks won’t burn on the grill.

 Start by peeling back the husks (but not removing) from the corn and removing all of the silk.
 Then fold the husks back over the corn and soak in water.
 When you’re ready to grill, drain the corn from the water and pat dry.

-corn on the cob on the grill with salt, pepper and butter
+corn on the cob made on the grill

 How Can You Tell When The Corn Is Done?